The Cartographer's Daughter · Chapter 66

 He set the cord down.
 "Write it."

-Marta turned the page and added a new heading beneath the existing four:
+Marta turned the page and added:

 released onward after branch hold to named labor beyond branch